International Conference on Afghanistan, Bonn (2001): Substance

-The Conference brought together many adversaries with a common enemy: the Taliban.
+The conference opened on November 27, 2001 brought together many adversaries with a common enemy: the Taliban.
 The US, Russia, and Iran, fervent enemies, all sat down together and cooperated against the Taliban.
 So too did rivals India and Pakistan.
 Also included were representatives of the Northern Alliance (the main Taliban adversary within Afghanistan), and various Afghan ethnic and interest groups.
 Not included were the Taliban themselves, which seemed like an obvious choice at the time since they appeared defeated, but in hindsight their absence may have greatly prolonged the Afghan conflict.
-The Conference was organized by US Secretary of State Colin Powell at the behest of President George W. Bush.
+The conference was organized by US Secretary of State Colin Powell at the behest of President George W. Bush.

 The conference was borne out of necessity: with the Taliban toppled, there was no obvious government in Afghanistan.
 The country risked sliding back into the anarchical warlord period of the Afghan Civil War (1992–1996), which had seen widespread atrocities and given rise to the Taliban.
-The Conference determined that an interim government would rule for 6 months, followed by a loya jirga (grand assembly) which would create an 18 month transitional government.
+The conference determined that an interim government would rule for 6 months, followed by a loya jirga (grand assembly) which would create an 18 month transitional government.
 The transitional government's job would be to create a constitution and organize elections for a permanent government.
 Who would lead the interim government was the thorniest question.
 King Mohammed Zahir Shah, in exile in Italy since 1973, had good support but he lacked practical experience in fighting mujahedeen style and was now an elderly 87.
-Burhanuddin Rabbani, leader of the Jamiat-e Islami, was nominally the current president but needed the backing of the Conference if he was to stay in power any longer.
+Burhanuddin Rabbani, leader of the Jamiat-e Islami, was nominally the current president but needed the backing of the conference if he was to stay in power any longer.
 Into the fray came Hamid Karzai.

 Karzai was a charismatic Pashtun who had gained notice after staging a revolution against the Taliban in the south.
 He was well liked by the US CIA, who had already had their eyes on him as a potential leader.
 Pakistan preferred Karzai over the old King, who would have been more anti-Pakistan.
 A deal was proposed that the King would have a ceremonial role but Karzai would take the lead.
 Eventually the King himself turned down the idea that he should have a hand in a government, suggesting that Karzai was like a son to him and should lead.
 This did not sit well with the supporters of Rabbani, but skillful diplomatic maneuvering by Russia, Iran, and the US negotiator James Dobbins gave Karzai the role over Rabbani.
 In exchange, ethnic Tajiks from the Northern Alliance won half of the cabinet seats.
-Karzai was informed of his elevation to the presidency on 5 December 2001, only minutes after a US air strike mistakenly targeted him; he had escaped with minor injuries, but 13 others including top advisors were killed.
+Karzai was informed of his elevation to the presidency on December 5, 2001, only minutes after a US air strike mistakenly targeted him; he had escaped with minor injuries, but 13 others including top advisors were killed.
 Karzai now had the difficult task of unifying the country after 23 years of constant war—a war that was still not over.